mredivo/pulldeploy/README.md

 make
 ```

-This build the application into the ./build directory, from where it can be executed:
+This builds the application into the ./build directory, from where it can be executed:

 ```
 ./build/pulldeploy daemon -env=stage
 ```

-See the Wiki for notes on installing PullDeploy in a production environment.
+* See the Wiki for notes on installing PullDeploy in a production environment.
+* See the GoDocs for a command line synopsis, or execute `./build/pulldeploy help`